 n.
-1. A mortgage that covers the cost of a student‘s university or college education and that is paid back over an extended period, similar to a residential mortgage.
-2. he debt that a student holds at the end of their university or college education.
+A mortgage that covers the cost of a student's university or college education and that is paid back over an extended period, similar to a residential mortgage; the debt that a student holds at the end of their university or college education.

-Let's pause here for just a second to savor the rich irony of the extraneous apostrophe in the title of the first of the earliest citations.
+Let's pause here for just a second to savor the rich irony of the extraneous apostrophe in the title of the second citation.